Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ***What levers affect power***

-From the above calculation of power, we see there are 3 levers that affect power.
+From the above calculation of power, we see there are 3 levers that affect power:

-1) $$\alpha$$ To increase power, we can increase our alpha, but this is a trade-off between making a type 1 error vs a type 2 error.
+1) $$ \alpha $$: To increase power, we can increase our alpha, but this is a trade-off between making a Type I error (false positive) and a Type II error (false negative).

-2) $$n$$ You can increase the sample size, where both distributions will be narrower. less overlap and more power
+2) $$ n $$: You can increase the sample size.
+Both distributions will become narrower, leading to less overlap and more power.

-3) $$\delta$$ If the true parameter is further away than what null hyp is.
+3) $$ \delta $$: If the true parameter is further away from the null hypothesis value, the power increases.

 Given a alpha level, we are usually interested in finding the sample size needed to reach a certain power.
 However, a seemingly arbitrary choice of alternative hypothesis remains?
 Indeed we don't know the true effect $$\delta$$ under the alternative hypothesis.